Australian Muslim activist 'kicked out of US'

-Sydney, April 12, 2018 (AFP) - - A high-profile Australian author and Muslim activist said she was refused entry to the United States Thursday and put on a plane home after arriving for a speaking engagement.
+Sydney, April 12, 2018 (AFP) - - A high-profile Australian author and Muslim activist was refused entry to the United States Thursday and put on a plane home after arriving for a speaking engagement, sparking calls for a re-think by border officials.

-Yassmin Abdel-Magied, an advocate for youth, women and those from culturally and linguistically diverse backgrounds, said she was stopped by border officials and ordered out of the country.

 "Roughly three hours since touch down in Minneapolis, I'm on a plane back," she tweeted.